sagrawa4/Design_Patterns/03_Observer_Pattern/README.md

 ## Description:
+Applied the design principles(Observer Pattern) to develop a software which is a Replica System for Student Records.

 The tree datasturcture used by me for the assignment is a BST(Binary searxh tree).It is because searching a node in BST is quicker and easy.
 Also TreeSet datasturcture is used to store skills as it wont allow duplication of values.